 Pngout is not enabled by default because it is resource intensive.
 Optipng is the preferred PNG optimizer if you have resource (CPU) constraints.
 Pngout is also not open-source for those who care about such things, but the command-line version is free.

-- Use the "override" to enable PNGOUT--set the appropriate constant from the Overrides page to false.
+- Use the "override" to enable PNGOUT--set the EWWW_IMAGE_OPTIMIZER_DISABLE_PNGOUT constant to false.

 - Visit the setting page, hover over the Compress gauge, and click the Automatic link in the tooltip that appears.
 The plugin will download the pngout archive, unpack it, and install the appropriate version for your server.

 - Adjust the pngout level according to your needs (again, using the overrides).
 Level 0 gives the best results, but can take up to a minute or more on a single image.

 - Click the Manual link in the tooltip that appears when you hover over the Compress gauge.

 - Download the version of pngout that matches your webserver (NOT your desktop/laptop).
 Always use the -static downloads for Linux and FreeBSD.
 If you don't know if you have a linux server, or Mac, or whether it is 32-bit vs 64-bit, ask your webhost, or turn on debugging and send the debug information with your support request.